 - Blurred vision

-If you suspect hyperglycemia, check your blood sugar.
-If your blood sugar is higher than your target range, you'll likely need to administer a "correction" — an additional dose of insulin that should bring your blood sugar back to normal.
+If you think you have hyperglycemia, check your blood sugar.
+If it is higher than your target range, you'll likely need to administer a "correction."
+A correction is an additional dose of insulin given to bring your blood sugar back to normal.
 High blood sugar levels don't come down as quickly as they go up.
-Ask your doctor how long to wait until you recheck.
-If you use an insulin pump, random high blood sugar readings may mean you need to change the pump site.
+Ask your provider how long to wait until you recheck.
+If you use an insulin pump, random high blood sugar readings may mean you need to change the place where you put the pump on your body.

-If your blood sugar is persistently above 300 mg/dL (16.7 mmol/L), or if your urine ketones remain high despite taking appropriate correction doses of insulin, call your doctor or seek emergency care.
+If your blood sugar is persistently above 300 mg/dL (16.7 mmol/L), or if your urine ketones stays high in spite of taking correction doses of insulin, call your provider or seek emergency care.

 - Abdominal pain